miccheng/test-automation-workshop/docs/exercises/exercise11.md

     - We are testing that the button should not appear when there are no completed task.
     - For simplicity, we will compute the Boolean value (`true`/`false`) of whether there are completed tasks in the list outside of this component.
-    - In doing so, we isolate the component from the implementation detail of how how many completed tasks there are in the list.
+    - In doing so, we isolate the component from the implementation detail of how many completed tasks there are in the list.
     - All the component needs to know is "should I show the Clear Completed button?" via the `hasCompleted` property.

     You can try to run the test first.
 It should pass.